Policies and Procedures

 Personal Care Attendant Procedure

 Students who wish to have live-in or per diem personal care attendant (PCA) must be approved for this accommodation before bringing their assistant onto campus.
+All PCAs must be 18 years of age or older.

 A student with this approved accommodation cannot move into campus housing until a primary PCA has been secured.
 Before moving in, the student will also have a contingency plan and secondary PCA in place.
 The contingency plan and second PCA are required in care the primary PCA becomes unavailable for any reason.
 The student will ensure that the contingency plan can be activated quickly.
 Students are encouraged to have a third PCA alternative in place should the primary and secondary PCAs become unavailable.
 Please note that the College is not responsible for providing a PCA on an interim basis.
 We ask that you notify us of your primary PCA and contingency plan at least one month before move-in.
 This will allow us to complete the required background check process (detailed below) before move-in.